rtm-ctrlz/faker-js-faker/docs/guide/usage.md

 ## Create identical complex objects

-If you want to create two identical objects, e.g. one to mutate and one to compare it to, then you can use `faker.clone()` to create a faker instance with the exact same settings and seed as the original.
+If you want to create two identical objects, e.g. one to mutate and one to compare it to, then you can use `faker.clone()` to create a faker instance with the same settings and seed as the original.

 ```ts
 const clonedFaker = faker.clone();